devtut/generate/docs/python/loops.md

 ```

-Generated numbers using `range` is also gives a list as an output.
+The `range` function generates numbers which are also often used in a for loop.

 ```
-for x in xrange(1, 6):
+for x in range(1, 6):
     print(x)

 ```

-Result will not be in a list.
+The result will be a special [range sequence type](https://docs.python.org/3/library/stdtypes.html#ranges) in python >=3 and a list in python <=2.
+Both can be looped through using the for loop.

 ```
 1